 Group B Streptococcus (GBS) Group B Steptococcus is a kind of bacteria that many people harbour in their intestinal tracts.
 The bacteria may also inhabit (or "colonise") the vagina and be passed to the baby during labour and birth.
 Approximately 10% to 30% of pregnant women carry GBS in the vagina or surrounding area.
 If this is the case, then IV antibiotics will be needed during labour.
 Further Information: http://gbss.org.uk/

 Delivery options and a birth plan will have been discussed during the course of your pregnancy.

 Vaginal delivery During antenatal classes, parents-to-be will be informed about signs of actual labour and different modes of vaginal delivery.

 C-Section delivery There are two types of C-section delivery, emergency or planned (elective).
 If Caesarean section delivery is being considered, this will be discussed during your consultations.

 Post natal checks:

-After discharge from the Kensington Wing, Dr Savvidou is available for any questions, concerns or worries.
+After discharge from the Kensington Wing, Professor Savvidou is available for any questions, concerns or worries.
 Post delivery checks occur 6 weeks after delivery, or sometimes earlier, to make sure that the body is returning to normal.
 Cervical smears, contraception and future plans will also be discussed during that visit.

 Exclusions include any anaesthetic, Kensington Wing charges, scans, and blood test costs.

-Dr Savvidou aims to deliver all of her patients; however due to personal and professional commitments, she works on a weekend on-call rota basis with consultant colleagues from the Cheyne Practice.
+Professor Savvidou aims to deliver all of her patients; however due to personal and professional commitments, she works on a weekend on-call rota basis with consultant colleagues from the Cheyne Practice.